MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 <a name="BKMK_ConnectCloudSSAToO365"> </a>

 > [!NOTE]
-> If you used the Hybrid Configuration wizard to create a cloud Search service application, then you can skip this step.
+> If you used the Hybrid Configuration Wizard to create a cloud Search service application, then you can skip this step.

 This section guides you how to onboard your cloud SSA and Microsoft 365 organization to cloud hybrid search and covers: